8 Essential Graphic Design Skills Employers Love to See

-You love design and you’re at the top of your game, but this year you want to keep pushing yourself and looking for ways to grow.
-So what skills should you focus on in order to be the best graphic designer you can be?
-We asked the experts to highlight the design skills every graphic designer should strive to perfect in 2019 and beyond.
+You love design and want to be at the top of your game as you build the foundation for a long career in graphic design.
+So, which skills should you focus on in order to be the best graphic designer you can be?
+One of the best ways to narrow it down is to focus on what employers are looking for.
+To help with that, we asked the experts to highlight the design skills every graphic designer should strive to perfect in 2022 and beyond.

 1. Business acumen

-Having a sense of business-savvy isn’t just for those with corner offices.
+It’s sometimes a hard truth, but the ability to create something aesthetically pleasing doesn’t mean much in this field if it isn’t tied to a business strategy or goal.
+Having a sense of business savvy isn’t just for those with corner offices—you need to understand the purpose behind your designs to be truly effective.
 “Graphic design isn’t just about creating appealing content; it’s about solving problems,” says Mark Hellevik, creative director at Periscope.

 Hellevik says he’s more likely to hire designers who can demonstrate an ability to solve a business problem, even if it’s an imagined problem.
-Demonstrating your practical problem-solving knowledge in your portfolio will impress hiring managers who know how truly valuable skills like communication and business acumen are, says Diane Domeyer, executive director of The Creative Group.
+Demonstrating your practical problem-solving knowledge in your portfolio will impress hiring managers who know how truly valuable skills like communication and business acumen are.

 Typography is the art of choosing typeface, color palette, size, length and layout.
 The combination of these factors can evoke an emotional response in the reader, one that boosts credibility and trust in the content itself.